Do you remember what you had for your birthday when you were 8 years old? What about for Christmas when you were 12?

 Does anything spring to mind or are you struggling to recall what was inside the shiny wrapped presents you were so excited about at the time?

 Very few people actually remember the gifts they received when they were little ‘uns – unless, of course, one turned into their favourite childhood toy that they decided to hold onto for many years.

-In a recent study conducted by Opinium Research on behalf of Wealthify, it was discovered that an estimated £733 million is spent on unwanted Christmas gifts for children each year1, and according to our updated research for 2022, it's expected that a whopping £86 million extra will be spent on them this year.
+In a recent study conducted by Opinium Research on behalf of Wealthify in 2021, it was discovered that an estimated £733 million is spent on unwanted Christmas gifts for children each year1, and according to our updated research for 2022, it's expected that a whopping £86 million extra will be spent on them this year.

-Our research also found that only 34% of these Christmas presents last longer than one month.
-Even more shockingly, only 19% of parents say that the average gift their child receives will last longer than a year.
+Our research from last year also found that only 34% of Christmas presents are appreciated for longer than one month.
+And even more shockingly, only 19% of parents say that the average gift their child receives will last longer than a year.
 So, a lot of money could be being wasted on gifts that quickly get forgotten.